Founder of new China party aims to work within system

 Activists have been jailed in the past for setting up political parties, although parties have never before coalesced around fallen top political figures.

-One of China's most prominent dissidents, Xu Wenli, was sentenced to 13 years in prison in 1998 for helping to organize the opposition China Democracy Party.
+One of China's most prominent dissidents, Xu Wenli, was sentenced to 13 years in prison in 1998 for helping to organise the opposition China Democracy Party.

 Wang said her party was totally different because she was not seeking to repudiate the Communist Party.